mochidev/MDAboutControllerDemo/README.md

 for the actual code :)

-MDAboutController is both iPhone (Portrait and Landscape) and iPad compatible, retrieves the app's name and version from your Info.plist, and even makes chooses the most appropriate icon for the project depending on the device and your choices in Info.plist.
+MDAboutController is both iPhone (Portrait and Landscape) and iPad compatible, retrieves the app's name and version from your Info.plist, and even chooses the most appropriate icon for the project depending on the device and your choices in Info.plist.
 Finally, the controller allows you to add credits, links, images, and text via a Credits.plist file (examples below).

 Installation
 ------------